 Tracy Lee, Sakata Seed America

-Indoor Ag-Conversations speaker Tracy Lee is Head, Controlled Environment Agriculture Department, for Sakata Seed America.
+Indoor Ag-Con speaker Tracy Lee is Product Development Manager for farm market, home garden vegetables and CEA leaf crops for Sakata Seed America.
 This is a major research, seed production and marketing-distribution subsidiary of Sakata Seed Corporation.
 The company was established in 1913 and is headquartered in Yokohama, Japan.
 Sakata Seed America serves as the headquarters for the North American operations.
 Sakata’s objective is to quickly and efficiently meet industry expectations for quality seed and innovative genetics with excellent greenhouse and field performance.